- How does one become a Cal State East Bay student?

 The CSU will announce during the fall filing period those campuses or programs that are impacted.
 Detailed information on campus and programs impaction will be available at the following websites:

-Campuses will communicate its supplementary admission criteria for all impacted programs to high schools and community colleges in their service area and will disseminate this information to the public through appropriate media.
+Campuses will communicate their supplementary admission criteria for all impacted programs to high schools and community colleges in their service area and will disseminate this information to the public through appropriate media.
 This information will also be published at the CSU campus individual website and made available online at www.calstate.edu.

 The Nursing major (Clinical portion) and Business Administration are the only impacted programs at Cal State East Bay.
 Supplementary admission criteria are listed in the undergraduate Nursing and Business Administration chapters.